drewbarontini/tmcss-slides/book.md

 }
 ```

-Our base button.
+Our base button styles.
 And now, our modifier:

 ```css
 .btn--b {